Ma al-'Aynayn: Character assassination in the press

-The Shaykh Ma al-'Aynayn was a prolific writer and left a number of works including Mubṣir al-mutashawwif ʻalá Muntakhab al-Taṣawwuf.

-Defeat of Morocco and Final years
+Defeat of Morocco and final years

 In 1906 the Sultan Abdelaziz ratified the Algeciras Conference, granting colonial powers substantial concessions over Morocco, Ma al-'Aynayn's deemed this a betrayal, and supported in 1907 the Sultan's brother and rival Abdelhafid (at the time opposed to the French).
 The flow of arms from the Makhzen dwindled as a result.
 The French forces under then-colonel Gouraud pushed forward in the French Sudan, and Ma al-'Aynayn was forced to retreated to Tiznit (Morocco) in 1908-1909 determined to fight along Abdelhafid in dethroning his brother, which they succeeded in doing.

 In 1910, anarchy spread through Morocco, as the new Sultan grew ever weaker under European pressures.
 Ma al-'Aynayn, concerned that Morocco would fall into European hands, decided to extend Jihad north of Tiznit at the head of an army of 6,000 men to overthrow the new Sultan Abdelhafid.
 He was defeated by French General Moinier, on June 23, 1910.
 He would die several months later at Tiznit, on October 23 of the same year.